 Introduce your students to the basics of historical study through an investigation of the Beekman children, eight siblings who lived in colonial New York.

 Learn how to read seemingly simple, everyday objects to make inferences about life and people long ago, just like a historian.

 Learn what it takes to be a historian during this highlights tour of our collection.

-A Day at the Museum (PK – 2)
+A Day at the Museum (PK – grade 2)

 Take a highlights tour around the museum to learn what a museum is, why museums exist, and how the people who work in them keep them running.

-History Detectives in the DiMenna Children’s History Museum (2 – 6)
+History Detectives in the DiMenna Children’s History Museum (grades 2 – 6)

 Play and learn in the DiMenna Children’s History Museum to learn how historians study the past and achieve the rank of history detective.

-The Patricia D. Klingenstein Library Partnership (7 – 12)
+The Patricia D. Klingenstein Library Partnership (grades 7 – 12)

 Learn how historians piece together a complete understanding of the past by getting up close and personal with the primary sources of the New-York Historical Society’s unparalleled library and museum collections.
 In this special two-hour program, students have the opportunity to interact with original primary source documents, facilitated by a Reference Librarian, and analyze objects in the museum galleries with a Museum Educator to draw connections among documents, images, and artifacts.
 Library Partnership programs are $160/class.